This section details the pipe/duct calculations and how each result is determined.

 System Layout

-Longer pipe runs expose moresurface area
+Longer pipe runs expose more surface area to ambient conditions, increasingTotal Heat Load

 as the fluid travels greater distances.